 For experienced rock climbers, few would disagree that the Elephant’s Perch is Idaho’s greatest piece of stone, and an ascent there justifies a trip.
 Soaring over 1,000 feet, this mass of granite has over 25 bolted routes waiting for your ropes and sticky shoes.
 The easiest and most popular route on the Perch is the 5.9 Mountaineer’s Route.
 Other popular classics include The Direct Beckey, Astro-Elephant, the Sunrise Book, and Myopia.
 The base is accessed from Redfish Lake, which is just five miles from our gate.

 Our friends at Sawtooth Mountain Guides can provide single or multi-day instruction and guides for all levels, including kids.
-Their offerings range from introductory programs on rocks at Redfish Lake to a full day on the towering “slabs” to multi-day expeditions to remote Warbonnet Peak.
+Their offerings range from introductory programs on rocks at Redfish Lake, to a full day on the towering “slabs,” to multi-day expeditions on remote Warbonnet Peak.
 We can assist arranging your alpine experience with SMG, and providing information to match your abilities and experience.